dipakbhagade/django-todo-cicd/README.md

 This will create all the migrations file (database migrations) required to run this App.

-Now, to apply this migrations run the following command
+Now, to apply this migrations run the following command.
 ```bash
 $ python manage.py migrate
 ```